sam1git/sudoku-solver-fcc-project/README.md

 # Sudoku Solver

-This is the Sudoku Solver project.
+This is the Sudoku Solver FCC project.
+Brute Force recursive backtracking.